Rokia Afzal Rahman: Career

 Rahman worked in the banking sector until 1980.
 She then started an agro-business, R.R.
 Cold Storage Limited which was involved in importing and exporting of potatoes and storage of seeds and potatoes.
 She then bought another agro-business company, Imaan Cold Storage Ltd.

 In 1994, Women Entrepreneurs Association (WEA) in Bangladesh was formed with 150 members and Rahman was the founding president.
 In 1996, she founded Women in Small Enterprises (WISE) to promote the role of women in small enterprises and industries.
+She was the president of the Employers Federation during 1997-1999.
+She was member of Bangladesh Bank’s board of directors.
+She was a board member in several organizations including BRAC, Manusher Jonno, BFF, MRDI, Smiling Sun, and Health21.